 You would like to know the geolocation of your Office 365 tenant and what Microsoft datacenters host your Office 365 mailboxes.

-You can view the location of your Office 365 tenant in the Office 365 admin center or by accessing your Exchange Online via PowerShell and executing appropriate cmdlets.
+You can view the location of your Office 365 tenant in the Microsoft 365 admin center (Office 365 admin center) or by accessing your Exchange Online via PowerShell and executing appropriate cmdlets.
 Exchange Online cmdlets will also let you find out the exact location of your Office 365 mailboxes.

 Use the links below to learn how to:

 The geolocation of an Office 365 tenant is set when you create the tenant and pick the billing country.
 If you want to check its geolocation, you can find it out:

 - Log in to your Microsoft 365 admin center.

 - On the left menu, click Settings and choose Organization profile (Fig. 1.).

 - The information on the tenant’s location can be found in the Data location section at the bottom of the window (Fig. 2.).